-As an artist interested in science I’m aways fascinated by weird pseudo-scientific ideas of the past, especially if they involve silhouettes.
-Once which caught my eye recently is the Prosopographus.
+AS AN ARTIST interested in science I’m aways fascinated by weird pseudo-scientific ideas of the past, especially if they involve silhouettes.
+Once which caught my eye recently is the contraption known as Prosopographus.

-In this post I’m going to take you back in time to see if it can be brought back to life.
+In this post I’m going to take you back in time to see if this weird object can be brought back to life.
 I’m looking for ideas to help me design a silhouette machine.

 I’m going to take you back exactly 200 years.